Frequently Asked Questions

-CAAFI aims to facilitate the development and deployment of alternative jet fuels in commercially meaningful quantities that will significantly reduce emissions associated with aviation operations while improving price stability and supply security.
+CAAFI aims to facilitate the development and deployment of sustainable aviation fuels (SAF) in commercially meaningful quantities that will significantly reduce emissions associated with aviation operations while improving price stability and supply security.
 The availability of fuels produced from renewable feedstocks and/or other waste-streams will help operators reduce aviation’s net carbon footprint, even as aviation activity increases.

 How is CAAFI organized?

 CAAFI has an Executive Director who acts as an overall coordinator and instigator for the work of CAAFI.
-The Executive Director is supported in his execution of CAAFI work programs by an Executive Director Emeritus and a Leadership Team, which includes a Head Advisor for Strategy and Implementation (FAA) and a Head Advisor for Research & Technical (Volpe) and other support team members.
+The Executive Director is supported in his execution of CAAFI work programs by an Assistant Director and Administrative Leadership Team, which includes a Head Advisor for Strategy and Implementation from FAA, a Head Advisor for Research & Technical from U.S. Department of Transportation/Volpe, and other support team members.

 - CAAFI Members are individuals and/or entities who are interested in supporting and/or engaging in the work of CAAFI forming a public-private partnership.
 CAAFI is ultimately a cooperative initiative.
 There is no cost to becoming a CAAFI member.

 - CAAFI Work Teams are led by volunteers from the CAAFI membership who are approved by the Sponsors and Executive Director.
 At present, there are four Work Teams: Research and Development, Certification/Qualification, Sustainability, and Business.

 - CAAFI’s Steering Group (SG) guides CAAFI’s overall strategy and efforts.
 The Steering Group is comprised of CAAFI’s Executive Director, Administrative Leadership Team, sponsors and key partner representatives, and leaders of the various CAAFI Work Teams.

 - Federal Aviation Administration (FAA), Office of Environment and Energy